Air Force One: Boeing 707s and entry to jet age

-Toward the end of Eisenhower's second term, Secretary of State John Foster Dulles commented that Soviet Premier Nikita Khrushchev and other senior Soviet officials had begun using the technologically advanced Tupolev Tu-114 aircraft for their travels, and it was no longer dignified for the president to fly in a propeller-driven aircraft.
+Toward the end of Eisenhower's second term, Secretary of State John Foster Dulles commented that Soviet premier Nikita Khrushchev and other senior Soviet officials had begun using the technologically advanced Tupolev Tu-114 aircraft for their travels, and it was no longer dignified for the president to fly in a propeller-driven aircraft.
 This paved the way for the Air Force's initial procurement of three Boeing 707-120 (VC-137A) jet aircraft, designated SAM (Special Air Missions) 970, 971 and 972.

 The high-speed jet technology built into these aircraft enabled presidents from Eisenhower through Nixon to travel long distances more quickly for face-to-face meetings with world leaders.
 Then-Vice President Richard Nixon first used a VC-137A on his visit to Russia in July 1959 for the Kitchen Debates.
 The following month, Eisenhower became the first president to fly via jet airplane when he used SAM 970, nicknamed "Queenie", to meet German Chancellor Konrad Adenauer.
 During Eisenhower's "Flight to Peace" goodwill tour in December 1959, he visited 11 Asian nations, flying 22000 mi in 19 days, twice as fast as he could have covered that distance in one of the Columbines.

-SAM 970 to SAM 972 would be removed from the presidential role with the early-1960s arrival of the specially built VC-137C designated SAM 26000.
-The older planes would be repainted in the Loewy secondary livery designed for Air Force Two and other non-presidential VIP aircraft.
+SAM 970 to SAM 972 were removed from the presidential role with the early-1960s arrival of the specially built VC-137C designated SAM 26000.
+The older planes were repainted in the Loewy secondary livery designed for Air Force Two and other non-presidential VIP aircraft.
 SAM 970 is now on display at The Museum of Flight in Seattle, Washington.
 SAM 971, best remembered for returning the Americans held during the Iran hostage crisis in 1981, is on display at the Pima Air and Space Museum in Tucson, Arizona.
 SAM 972 was scrapped in October 1996.